nogginly/1brc.cr/perfdata/DATA_1brc_parallel.md

 |   32 |        208 |  64 MB |
 |   48 |        312 |  43 MB |

 ## i7-9750H CPU | @ 2.60GHz, 6 cores HT, 16GB RAM with macOS

-### Running while plugged in

-> Some of this data is in the [README](/README.md) but I'll pull up more comprehensive data when I have some time.

 ### Running on battery